-I’ve spent most of my summer on tour with Gay Star News for the #MyGayPride campaign.
-Pride is one part celebration and one-part community gathering, with a dash of protest.
+I’ve spent most of my summer on a pride tour of Europe with Gay Star News for the #MyGayPride campaign.
+Pride is one part celebration and one part community gathering, with a dash of protest.
 Despite what the media tells straight people, its focus is not all leathermen, hooking up, and finding the best sex toys and lube.
 Although, that is part of it.

 I came away from a month of back-to-back Pride celebrations eager to find unique travel content for my audience.
 There are only so many ways you can cover pride festivals around the world.
 I was inspired to find fresh angles that celebrated our pride, didn’t trivialize our sexuality, and showcased resources for queers interested in the less well-known aspects of European cities.